Odyssey Interactive Limited

 5.1 The Customer shall own all right, title and interest in and to all of the Customer Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Customer Data.

 5.2 Not Used.

-5.3 The Supplier does not own any data, information or material that the Customer or others submit to the Service in the course of using the Service.
+5.3 The Supplier does not own and shall not acquire any rights (other than as set out in this Agreement) to any data, information or material that the Customer or others submit to the Service in the course of using the Service.
 The Customer shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership or right to use any and all Customer Data that the Customer submits.

 5.4 The Supplier has no responsibility to extract or audit Customer Data on their behalf.
-At the point of termination of this Agreement and provided all fees have been paid, the Supplier will extract all data and provide the data to the Customer.
+At the point of termination of this Agreement and provided all fees have been paid, the Supplier will extract all data and provide the data to the Customer free of charge.
 At any other time the Supplier may make a charge at its then current daily rates to provide a raw extract of Customer Data upon request.
 Supplier will provide all data in human readable format.
 All uploaded content (including PDFs and images) will be returned in a simple folder structure along with a CSV export of data contained with the Service (including profiles, HTML pages and category structures).
 In addition Supplier will provide a SQL backup (unencrypted) of the customer database.
-Customer Data will be returned by secure transfer via an AWS S3 bucket.

-5.5 The Customer and/or Authorised User are fully liable for the legality of all data stored by the Customer and/or Authorised User on the Service.
-Furthermore the Customer and/or Authorised User is fully liable, if such Customer Data infringes any third party rights (including intellectual property rights), and accordingly agrees to indemnify and hold harmless the Supplier for all claims and losses related to such infringement and/or illegality.
+5.5 The Customer is fully liable for the legality of all data stored by the Customer and/or Authorised Users on the Service.
+Furthermore the Customer is fully liable, if such Customer Data infringes any third party rights (including intellectual property rights), and accordingly agrees to indemnify and hold harmless the Supplier for all claims and losses related to such infringement and/or illegality.

 5a Data Protection